open-ce/open-ce-builder/doc/README.yaml.md

     recipes:           # Sets name and path of recipe location(s)
     patches:           # Specifies list of patches to be applied to this feedstock
     runtime_package:   # Specifies if the package is needed at runtime for the main frameworks to install
+builder_version:       # Specifies the version of builder tools this file is compatible with.
 imported_envs:         # Used to import content of one env file into another
 channels:              # Defines a channel location for obtaining dependencies
 git_tag_for_env:       # Specify a git tag to use across all packages in environment